Frederic and the ladybird

 The brave little girl walked over to Frederic's house.
 His mummy opened the door with a big smile.

-"Hello, Isabel.
+"Hello, Isabelle.
 Have you come to play with my baby?"

-"Hello Madam," replied Isabel in a quiet voice.
+"Hello Madam," replied Isabelle in a quiet voice.
 "I have to tell you something."

 "I'm listening," said the lady.